dev-lynne/dev-lynne/README.md

 - 🌱 I’m currently learning **Python**

-- 👨‍💻 All of my projects are available at [chebet.apprenticecloud.com](chebet.apprenticecloud.com)
+- 👨‍💻 All of my projects are available at [my portfolio](chebet.apprenticecloud.com)

 - 📫 How to reach me **@Lynne2002**